-We asked Kayo Better Body Care co-founder Christine Bullock; Union Square Laser Dermatology dermatologist Shereene Idriss, MD; HiQ Cosmetics owner Patrick Pickens; and plastic surgeon Michelle Yagoda, MD, to break it down for us.
-Scroll down to see what they had to say.
+We asked Kayo Body Care co-founder Christine Bullock; Union Square Laser Dermatology dermatologist Shereene Idriss, MD; HiQ Cosmetics owner Patrick Pickens; and plastic surgeon Michelle Yagoda, MD, to break it down for us.
+Here's what they had to say about CoQ10.

 According to Bullock, coenzyme Q10 (CoQ10 for short) is a naturally produced bodily enzyme and one of the most fundamental antioxidants.
 "It produces around 95% of your body's energy, neutralizing free radicals that age the skin and keeping cells health," she says.
 When we're younger, she explains, we're able to produce as much CoQ10 as we need for energy.
 As we got older, aging and stress slow down the CoQ10 creation process, and our supplies diminish.
 Yagoda explains that as an antioxidant, CoQ10 neutralizes free radicals and reduces the effects of external stress factors like sunlight and pollution.

 The ingredient has been around in the U.S. for a while, actually, but is having its moment now because consumers are getting smarter about skincare.
 "Many ingredients initially gain popularity in Japan prior to achieving the same status in the U.S. because Japanese consumers demand more research and development from manufacturers and lawmakers, they are more educated about products' effects, and consumers are more confident about efficacy at the time of purchase," says Yagoda.